a2stuff/a2d/keyboard.md

 # Keyboard Control

-OA = Open Apple
+△ = Open Apple
+▲ = Closed Apple

 ## Windows

-* OA-W - Activate window; Left/Right Arrows to navigate
+* △-W - Activate window; Left/Right Arrows to navigate
-* OA-G - Resize window; Arrows to resize, Return to finish
+* △-G - Resize window; Arrows to resize, Return to finish
-* OA-M - Move window; Arrows to move, Return to finish
+* △-M - Move window; Arrows to move, Return to finish
-* OA-X - Scroll contents; Arrows to scroll, Esc or Return when done
+* △-X - Scroll contents; Arrows to scroll, Esc or Return when done

 ## Icons

-* OA-H - Highlight icon; Left/Right Arrows to navigate, Esc or Return when done
+* △-H - Highlight icon; Left/Right Arrows to navigate, Esc or Return when done
-* OA-A - Select all icons
+* △-A - Select all icons

 ## Menus